 1. Buy your tried and true products.
 These are products you like and know they work.
 There’s really no need to try something new and take the risk you might not like it if you’re content with what you’re using now.

-2. If you do want to try a new make-up you can sample it at the make-up counter.
+2. If you want to try a new product you can sample it at the make-up counter.
 Wear it for a day and go back to purchase it later if you love it.

-3. You can purchase a sample size of a product to test it out before committing to spending more money on the product.
+3. You can also purchase a sample size of a product to test it out before committing to spending more money on the product.
+I belong to a monthly subscription bag that gives me 5 samples of different products every month.
+It’s a great way to find something you love and want to purchase again.

 4. Write the expiration date on the product with a sharpie marker when you purchase it.
 You will know exactly when you need to replace it with a new one and toss the old one.